Last Updated on January 10, 2023

-Dupont State Recreational Forest wins the title for most waterfalls near Asheville, Brevard, and Cherokee.
+Dupont State Recreational Forest wins for most waterfalls near Asheville inside one park.
 It’s a popular place to hike and for films, based on the fact that The Hunger Games and Last of the Mohicans were shot here.

 Hooker Falls is regarded as one of this area’s best swimming holes, and it’s reachable after a short half-mile hike from the parking lot.
-A much longer 7-mile hike will take you by the other three inside the park (High Falls, Triple Falls, and Bridal Veil Falls).
+The most popular hike within DuPont State Forest will take you three miles round trip to three waterfalls: Hooker Falls, Triple Falls, and High Falls.

 Trail Length: 0.2 miles round trip

-Soco Falls are two waterfalls near Cherokee that create an incredible scene.
+Soco Falls is an intersection of two waterfalls near Asheville that create an incredible scene.
 You can view them from a platform above or take a trickier scramble down to see the falls smash together.

-Sliding Rock is one the most popular waterfalls near Brevard (Asheville and Cherokee, too!).
+Sliding Rock, like its neighbor Looking Glass Falls, is one the most popular waterfalls near Asheville.
 This 60-foot smooth waterfall draws people from all over to slide down, especially in the summer.

 Tom’s Creek Falls